-State Street Bank International GmbH - Succursale Italia is a member of the Italian Banking Association ("ABI"), the Italian Association of Foreign Banks ("AIBE") and participates to Deposit Protection Fund of the Association of German Banks.
+State Street Bank International GmbH - Succursale Italia is a member of the Italian Banking Association (ABI), the Italian Association of Foreign Banks (AIBE) and participates to Deposit Protection Fund of the Association of German Banks.

-The Amended and Restated Correspondent Bank Agreement dated May 8, 2013, (as may be amended from time to time in accordance with the requirements of the Central Bank) between the Manager, the Trustee, the Correspondent Bank in Italy pursuant to which the Correspondent Bank in Italy will act as correspondent bank in Italy for the Fund within the limitations established by the Bank of Italy, performing its tasks of receiving payments on behalf of persons resident in Italy who wish to subscribe for the Units, of making payments of the redemption price of Units and of distributions to Unitholders and of keeping at the disposal of Unitholders the documents that the Manager, as manager of the Fund, is obliged to draw up in accordance with current Italian legislation as well as any notices calling meetings of Unitholders and the texts of any resolutions passed or to be passed thereat.
+The Correspondent Bank Agreement dated February 24, 1998 (as amended by way of a first supplemental correspondent bank agreement dated July 31, 1998, a second supplemental correspondent bank agreement dated November 26, 1999, a third supplemental correspondent bank agreement dated October 16, 2000, a fourth supplemental correspondent bank agreement dated May 31, 2001, a fifth supplemental correspondent bank agreement dated March 21, 2003, a deed of novation dated 3 January, 2006 and a sixth supplemental correspondent bank agreement dated December 22, 2006 and as may be further amended from time to time in accordance with the requirements of the Central Bank) between the Manager, the Trustee and the Correspondent Bank in Italy pursuant to which the Correspondent Bank in Italy will act as correspondent bank in Italy for the Fund within the limitations established by the Bank of Italy, performing its tasks of receiving payments on behalf of persons resident in Italy who wish to subscribe for the Units, of making payments of the redemption price of Units and of distributions to Unitholders and of keeping at the disposal of Unitholders the documents that the Manager, as manager of the Fund, is obliged to draw up in accordance with current Italian legislation as well as any notices calling meetings of Unitholders and the texts of any resolutions passed or to be passed thereat.